rafaelrcamargo/tailwindcss-expose-colors/docs/README.md

 Expose specific colors from your Tailwind CSS theme as CSS variables.
 This is useful if you want to use the colors in your `Theme` in your CSS.
 Maybe conditionally choose a variable in JS and use it in your CSS.

+> [!IMPORTANT]
+> This is a **complete rewrite** of the snippet I provided in the [Gist](https://gist.github.com/Merott/d2a19b32db07565e94f10d13d11a8574) wich started this conversation.
+As I saw the usage potential of this piece of code I decided to turn it into a package, _with enhancements and even more use cases_.
+Enjoy! 😃

 ## Options

 - `colors`: `string[]`